Autonomous Apple Fruitlet Sizing and Growth Rate Tracking using Computer Vision: Experiments

 \subsection{Robot Experiment}

-We test our sizing pipeline on images collected by a robot in the field.
+We test our sizing pipeline on images collected by a robotic system in the field.
 The flash stereo camera is is attached to a 7 DoF robotic arm consisting of a UR5 and linear slider \cite{silwal2021bumblebee}.
-Images of 20 clusters were taken at the University of Massachusetts Amherst Cold Spring Orchard on four different days spanning a five day window: 05/22/2022, 05/24/2022, 05/25/2022, and 05/26/2022, which we denote as Day 1, Day 3, Day 4, and Day 5 respectively.
+Images of 30 gala clusters were taken at the University of Massachusetts Amherst Cold Spring Orchard on 3 different days spanning a five day window: 05/22/2022, 05/24/2022, and 05/26/2022, which we denote as Day 1, Day 3, and Day 5 respectively.
 The robot was controlled to follow a predefined semi-spherical motion path around the detected AprilTag, collecting images at viewpoints equally distributed throughout the motion path (Fig. \ref{fig:robot_path}).
-A single image of each cluster for each day was selected and used for evaluation.
+For each cluster on each day, the two images with the greatest fruitlet segmented area of the target cluster were used to size and calculate growth rates.

-We record the size distributions (Fig. \ref{fig:robot_size_dist}) for measurements taken by both our computer vision sizing pipeline with robot captured images (RCVSP) and the caliper method (CM).
-On Day 1, the sizes produced by the computer vision pipeline are larger than those produced by the caliper method; however, as the days progress the caliper measurements are larger and the difference increases.
-This is because the robot is naively following a pre-set path and not reasoning about where to capture an image.
-As a result, smaller fruits are more likely to be completely occluded, and larger fruits partially occluded.
-This biases the measurements produced by our system to more accurately size medium-sized fruitlets, as smaller fruits are more likely to be missed and larger fruits undersized.
+The same process described in Section~\ref{sec:methodology} was used to size the fruitlets.
+When associating, Iterative Closest Point was still used to correct noise in the robot extrinsics, and fruitlets belonging to the detected target cluster were matched using the Hungarian algorithm on point cloud centroids.

-The MAE, MAPE, and Mean Difference between the RCVSP and CM sizes are presented in Table \ref{robot_tab_error}.
-We also report the percentage of fruitlets that could not be sized by RCVSP as a result of occlusions or missed detections.
-The most notable difference between these results and the ones demonstrated by the hand-held camera (Section \ref{subsec:sizing_results}) is that the MAPE scores remain relatively constant instead of decreasing as the fruitlets grow.
-This is once again a result of biased results towards medium sized fruits.
-Smaller fruitlets are more likely to be fully occluded or undetected, resulting in a greater not sized percentage and Mean Difference on Day 1.
-Larger and partially occluded fruits are more likely to be undersized, resulting in decreasing Mean Differences as the days progress.
-The smallest Mean Difference occurs when the fruitlet is around 7mm.
+We record the size distributions (Fig. \ref{fig:robot_size_dist}) for measurements taken by both our computer vision sizing pipeline with robot captured images (RCVSP) and the caliper method (GT).
+Across all days, the sizes produced by the computer vision pipeline are larger on average than those produced by the caliper method, and the distributions are much narrower.
+This is because the robot is naively following pre-set path and not reasoning about where to capture an image.
+As a result, smaller fruitlets are likely to be completely occluded and unsized.